JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 ## [Technical preliminaries](@id manifold-tutorial-prel)

-There is only two small  technical things we require.
+There are only two small technical things we need to explain at this point.
 First of all our [`Manifold`](@ref)`{𝔽}` has a parameter `𝔽`.
 This parameter indicates the [`number_system`](@ref) the manifold is based on, e.g. real-valued (`ℝ`) or complex-valued (`ℂ`) data.
 This can be used to simultaneously implement both a real-valued and a complex-valued type of a manifold.

-Second, a main design decision of `Manifold.jl` is, that most functions are implemented by mutation functions, i.e. as in-place-computations.
+Second, a main design decision of `Manifold.jl` is that most functions are implemented as mutating functions, i.e. as in-place-computations.
 There usually exists a non-mutating version that falls back to allocating memory and calling the mutating one.
 This means you only have to implement the mutating version, _unless_ there is a good reason to provide a special case for the non-mutating one, i.e. because in that case you know a far better performing implementation.

-Let's look at this for an example.
+Let's look at an example.
 The exponential map $\exp_p\colon T_p\mathcal M \to \mathcal M$ that maps a tangent vector $X\in T_p\mathcal M$ from the tangent space at $p\in \mathcal M$ to the manifold.
-The function [`exp`](@ref exp(M::Manifold, p, X)) has to know the manifold `M`, the point `p` and the tangent vector `X` as input, so to compute the resulting point `q` would be calling
+The function [`exp`](@ref exp(M::Manifold, p, X)) has to know the manifold `M`, the point `p` and the tangent vector `X` as input, so to compute the resulting point `q` you need to call

 ```julia
 q = exp(M, p, X)
 ```

-If you already have allocated memory to the variable that should store the result, it is better to perform the computations directly in that memory and avoid reallocations.
+If you already have allocated memory for the variable that should store the result, it is better to perform the computations directly in that memory and avoid reallocations.
 For example

 ```julia
 q = similar(p)